olinjs/olinjs/classes/class06/README.md

 ## Error Handling

+By now you've probably seen a lot

 ### Operational vs. Programmer

 **Operational errors** are problems that the user can experience while running your program that are not caused by errors with your program's code.
-Some examples are below:

-- The system runs out of memory
+The user's system could be out of memory, or the user could supply invalid input.
-- The user input was invalid
--

 **Programmer errors** are bugs in the program code that can be resolved by fixing the code.